sauravlhs/BoardGame/README.md

      ```

 4. **Setting up Nexus**
-   - Create a new file for script eg. `nexus.sh` and paste the below command
+   - Create a new file for the script eg. `nexus.sh` and paste the below command

      ```bash
       sudo apt-get update